31st Ave Open Street

-The 31st Avenue open street is part of NYC Open Streets run by of the Mayor's Office and the NYCDOT.
+The 31st Avenue Open Street is part of NYC Open Streets, run by the Mayor's Office and the NYCDOT.
 The goal of the Open Streets program is to provide more space for physical distancing where open space and parks are limited.

 Programming & Events